architect-at-work/Autumn/README.md

 ### 3. HttpRequestExecutor Class

 The `HttpRequestExecutor` class is responsible for executing HTTP requests.
-It uses the `RestTemplate` class from the Spring framework to send HTTP requests and receive responses.
+It uses the `RestClient` class from the Spring framework to send HTTP requests and receive responses.
 The `execute` method takes a `TestCase` object as an argument, makes an HTTP request based on the `Act` part of the `TestCase`, and returns a `Response` object.